YOUTH WORK MANAGER (PART-TIME)

 - To undertake such other duties as the Chair may from time to time require.

-- Significant experience of youth work
+- Significant experience of youth work or social work with marginalised young people

 - Experience of working in the voluntary sector